 - What is one thing we can do to positively impact diversity and inclusion?

-These questions can be used at your next team meeting, leadership team discussion, or at lunch with coworkers.
+These questions can be used at your next team meeting, diversity training, leadership team discussion, or at lunch with coworkers.
 They open the door to a bigger dialogue.
 They work because they address the cultural transformation needed to be more diverse and inclusive.

 With any cultural transformation, that means change, and humans naturally resist change.
 Change is scary.
 Some even deny the problem exists altogether.
 They may say, “it’s a lot better than it used to be (as if continued inequality is okay) or “we cannot find diverse talent” (as if recruiting the same way will yield wildly different results).